JeffDeCola/my-cheat-sheets/other/single-board-computers/hummingboard/install-and-configure-os-cheat-sheet/README.md

 * Android-kitkat 4.4.4

 Place another microSD card in your hummingboard and install your image.
-Do not write over the `Ignition` microSD card, like I did.
+Do not write over the `Ignition` microSD card (like I did).

 Note, depending on your hummingboard version, not all OS distributions will work.